Proper MIME Types

 MIME (Multipurpose Internet Mail Extensions) types tell browsers how to handle specific extensions.
 MIME types are often used to handle new technologies as they appear.
 When WAP technology first appeared, no one had these extensions set up on their server.
-However, with MIME types, users could have set it up themselves and could have begun serving WAP pages immediately.
+However, users could have set it up with MIME types and begun serving WAP pages immediately.

-You can add and alter new MIME types specifically for your site.
+- You will be redirected to the MIME Types page.
+Here, you can add and alter new MIME types specifically for your site.
 Here is an example of the cPanel interface:

-In the example above, Apache is being told to to treat .html and .htm files as PHP files.
-This is helpful if your .html files have PHP code inside but you cannot rename the files to the .php extension; however, this is notably more resource intensive and should be used with caution.
+In the example above, Apache is being told to treat .html and .htm files as PHP files.
+This is helpful if your .html files have PHP code inside, but you cannot rename the files to the .php extension; however, this is notably more resource-intensive and should be used cautiously.

 MIME Types in Plesk

 Please see the Plesk User Guide article on Adding/Removing MIME types in Plesk.